Jon Dreyer, Math Tutor/Computer Science Tutor

 As my last child leaves for college in a few days, I would like to thank you for tutoring all three of my girls.
 They all thrived in math thanks to you.
 Fingers crossed [daughter 3] will remember what she learned, as she is embarking on her college career in engineering.
 Good luck with the school year.
 I refer you left and right to all my friends whose kids need some math guidance.
 Thank you again for all your help!—a parent

-I am a mathematics tutor and computer science tutor based in Lexington, Massachusetts.
+I am a mathematics tutor and computer science tutor serving students remotely, all over the world.
 Patient, positive, and focusing more on students' strengths than weaknesses, I enjoy finding ways to help students to gain facility, depth of understanding, appreciation of mathematical thinking, and reawakened curiosity.
 I help students to discover connections between new topics and things they already know.
-Working this way, students gain fluency and confidence as they see math more as a coherent body of knowledge and as a powerful way of thinking, and less as a series of disconnected facts and techniques.
+My students gain fluency and confidence as they see math more as a coherent body of knowledge and as a powerful way of thinking, and less as a series of disconnected rules and techniques.
 I do all of this with a sense of humor, building genuine relationships with my students.